ShefESH/BakeryTF/Web/Saucy/README.md

 <summary>Spoilers</summary>

-PHP web app with an LFI revealing the source code and a PHP deserialisation vulnerability.
+The challenge is a PHP web app with an LFI revealing the source code and a PHP deserialisation vulnerability.
+Players must create a 'recipe recipe' that is pulled down from the database and that reads a second recipe from the database when it is unserialised, which contains the flag.

 </details>